 [ Traffic Report | The Tracking News | domain name | disclaimer | site history ]

 Publisher: The Asteroid/Comet Connection (A/CC) and its various activities have been published online since 2002 by Columbine of Maine, which is located in Santa Fe, New Mexico, USA and is owned by Bill Allen and Sally Beach.
 Previously Columbine published 3D Artist magazine during 1991-2002, the first and longest-run peer-written how-to print magazine for the computer 3D graphics field.
-In the process we introduced the now widely used term, "3D artist" (see history).
-Prior to publishing the magazine, Columbine engaged in book packaging and other publisher support and publishing activities.
+In the process we introduced the now widely used term, "3D artist."
+(One of Web's oldest sites, launched in 1995 but mostly inactive since 2002, 3dartist.com, was taken down in October 2015 pending an archival overhaul.)
+Prior to publishing the magazine, Columbine provided book packaging and other publisher support and publishing activities, including custom programming.

 This Web site has operated for more than a decade, since early 2002 completely without outside financial support.
 News has been posted on a daily basis since then except for a few unplanned days early-on when Internet connections were unavailable while traveling, and except in recent years when away for occasional short camping trips.